flowstake/flowstake.github.io/README.md

 Compiling trackpoints of GPS & accelerometer data from sensors on mobile & wearable devices.
 Parsing activity data into distributed encrypted ledgers with Blockchain technology.

-Proof of Activity Smart Contract - Staking ETH into escrow smart contract with time based release to prove consistent, recoccuring runtime / activity on timechain.
+Proof of Activity Smart Contract - Staking proof of activity events into escrow smart contracts with time based release to prove consistent, recoccuring runtime / activity on timechain.
 Trackpoint metrics analyze 1 minute segments - analyzing data for Max Accelration, Max Speed & Activity Duration

 -  Proof of Activity as a Stake - Validators
     * To ensure network consensus & valid activity data, each node must process transactions to secure network activity.